-When it comes to newborn photography, baby-on-shelf is RIGHT up your alley.
-You want nothing but a cool, amazing, one-of-a-kind picture to remember these precious moments by… Even if that means putting their life in danger.
+Because your baby is so perfectly, uniquely amazing, you want to go off the beaten path a bit when it comes to doing the โnormalโ baby things.
+When it comes to newborn photography, the baby-on-shelf trick is RIGHT up your alley.
+You want nothing but a cool, amazing, one-of-a-kind picture to remember these precious moments byโฆ Even if that means putting their life in danger.

-Baby-on-a-shelf photography has become a popular request among newborn parents, and it’s no surprise.
+IโM JOKING.
+Baby-on-a-shelf photography has become a popular request among newborn parents, and itโs no surprise.
 When we see an image of a real-life human baby resting perfectly on a mounted wall shelf, our jaws drop!
-And then we want to make everyone else’s jaws drop.
-Because winning social media is all about having the coolest pictures – ESPECIALLY of your baby, amiright??
+And then we want to make everyone elseโs jaws drop with our own awesome photos.

 Where Baby-on-a-Shelf Photography Started

-Alan of That Dad Blog is very skilled in Photoshop (because no, he didn’t actually set his baby on top of a shower curtain rod unassisted for a photo op).
-I’d bet a lot of money that this viral series inspired lots of newborn photographers to try out some artistic shelf photos of their own!
+Alan of That Dad Blog is very skilled in Photoshop (because no, he didnโt actually set his baby on top of a shower curtain rod unassisted for a photo op).
+This viral series inspired lots of newborn photographers to try out some artistic shelf photos of their own!

 The Most Unique Images are Always Unplanned